Salahbendary/VehicleControlSystem/sequenceDiagram.md

 ## Sequence Diagram

-The provided sequence diagram has been translated using the [Mermaid](https://mermaid-js.github.io/mermaid/) syntax, to represent the flow of the system.
+The provided sequence diagram has been translated using the [Mermaid](https://mermaid-js.github.io/mermaid/) syntax.
 The sequence diagram represents the interaction between user input, sensor functions, menu functions, and control functions.

 ### Modifications